-Video games are often the scene of numerous modifications and removals during their development, whether to meet tight deadlines or for gameplay reasons.
+Video games often see a lot of changes and cuts throughout their development, whether it's to meet tight deadlines or for gameplay reasons.
 Some of these cuts are memorable, while others are less glorious.
-In this article, we're going to explore ten cut features you might not have known about from classic video games.
+In this article, we'll explore ten cut features you might not have known about from classic video games.

 1. GoldenEye 007: Four James Bonds in one

 One of the Nintendo 64's most iconic games, GoldenEye 007, could have offered players the chance to play as four different James Bonds.
-Besides Pierce Brosnan, the game would have included Sean Connery, Roger Moore, and Timothy Dalton in multiplayer mode.
-Unfortunately, legal issues surrounding the use of actors' faces led to this promising feature being abandoned.
+In addition to Pierce Brosnan, the game would have included Sean Connery, Roger Moore, and Timothy Dalton in multiplayer.
+Unfortunately, legal issues surrounding the use of actors' faces led to the abandonment of this promising feature.

 2. Perfect Dark: Play as yourself

-Perfect Dark, spiritual successor to GoldenEye, originally planned an intriguing feature called "Perfect Head".
+Perfect Dark, the spiritual successor to GoldenEye, originally planned an intriguing feature called "Perfect Head."
 The developers wanted to allow players to use the Game Boy camera to import their own face into the game.
-However, concerns over the misuse of this feature by trolls led to its abandonment.
+However, concerns about the feature being abused by trolls led to its abandonment.

 3. The Mysterious Forest Cats from The Legend of Zelda: Twilight Princess

-The Legend of Zelda: Twilight Princess received widespread praise when it released in 2006, but some fans were disappointed by the omission of a mysterious forest shown in an advance trailer.
-This forest should have been freely explored, but it was removed from the final game, along with the cats that resided there, leaving many players unsatisfied.
+The Legend of Zelda: Twilight Princess received widespread praise when it was released in 2006, but some fans were disappointed by the omission of a mysterious forest that was shown in an early trailer.
+This forest was supposed to be freely explored, but it was removed from the final game, as were the cats that resided there, leaving many players unsatisfied.

 4. Super Mario Bros 3: Unused Levels

-It is common that levels be removed during a game's development, but in Super Mario Bros 3, many beta levels were kept in the game's code.
-Some of these levels were well designed, but they were never part of the experience final.
-The discovery of these unused levels came as a surprise to fans, and some were so well done that they would have earned their place in the game.
+It is common that levels are removed during the development of a game, but in Super Mario Bros.
+3, many beta levels were preserved in the game's code.
+Some of these levels were well-designed, but they never made it into the final experience.
+The discovery of these unused levels came as a surprise to fans, and some were so well-made that they deserved their place in the game.

 5. Link and Samus expelled from Marvel Ultimate Alliance

-Marvel Ultimate Alliance was famous for its vast roster of superheroes, but the developers attempted to add Link and Samus to the Wii version.
-However, Nintendo did not agree, and the characters were removed from the game after being included in a demo based on the PlayStation 2 version, which did not please Nintendo at all.
+Marvel Ultimate Alliance was known for its vast roster of superheroes, but the developers attempted to add Link and Samus to the Wii version.
+However, Nintendo wouldn't agree, and the characters were removed from the game after being included in a demo based on the PlayStation 2 version, which didn't sit well with Nintendo at all.

 6. Mega Man: The Bond Man Mystery

-The first Mega Man game should have included a character called Bond Man, based on an image drawn from descriptions.
-Although Bond Man was not part of the game, his popularity among fans eventually led to him appearing in other Mega Man-related media.
+The first Mega Man game was supposed to include a character named Bond Man, based on an image drawn from descriptions.
+Although Bond Man was not included in the game, his popularity among fans eventually led to his appearance in other Mega Man-related media.

 7. NBA Jam: Mortal Kombat Fighters Removed